bfetler/lending_club/README.md

 Any of the above classification methods will predict high or low interest rate with about 89% +- 5% accuracy.
 The training error estimate is low and consistent across methods, indicating the error comes from variability within the data.  *Logistic Regression* is the best choice, since it is fast, accurate, and easy to implement with a little optimization.

-#### Detailed Analysis of Logistic Regression
+#### Detailed Analysis by Logistic Regression
-A detailed analysis of Logistic Regression follows.
+A detailed analysis by Logistic Regression follows.

 Fit of training data of high or low interest rate from eleven numeric variables was performed using [Logistic Regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression), scored using fit accuracy.
 A score of 90% was found after scaling the data.

-Cross-validation can tell us a lot about the data.
-Essentially, one may split the training data into subtrain and validation data, fitting the model with, say, 90% subtrain data and testing the prediction accuracy with 10% validation data for a CV factor of 10.
-This is repeated 10 times with a different randomly selected validation set, each time giving a new prediction score.
-The prediction scores vary with data randomness, and we can do statistics on them to tell how well we fit the model.
+Cross-validation can tell us whether or not further parameter optimization is needed.
+Essentially, by splitting the training data into subtrain and validation data, and fitting the model with a CV factor of 10 (90% subtrain data and 10% test validation data), one may repeat the process 10 times with a slightly different random data set.
+Each fold gives a new prediction score, and one may do statistics on them to tell how well we fit the model.

 We used the cross-validation prediction scores of the data from Logistic Regression to calculate a mean and standard error for different model parameters.
 Their range is shown below in boxplots.
 We tested the statistical significance of the scores between different model parameters using a [t-test](https://en.wikipedia.org/wiki/Student%27s_t-test).
-Exploration of the parameters showed insensitivity to C.
+Exploration of the parameters showed insensitivity to C at higher values.

-In other words, the choice of C doesn't matter much, which we can prove by statistics.
+In other words, the choice of C doesn't matter much, which we can show by statistics.
 We chose a standard value of C=1 for our model.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/lr_gridscore_C.png" alt="logistic regression C gridsearch" />